arcVaishali/InstaDapp/README.md

 - User-Centric Design: Balancing the technical intricacies of blockchain with a user-centric design philosophy is paramount.

 - Community Matters: Building a supportive and engaged user community is crucial for the success of decentralized platforms.

+- About NFTs- We learnt a lot about NFTs and minting NFTs.
+They have revolutionized the digital landscape by offering a groundbreaking way to represent ownership and authenticity in the virtual realm.

+- Bunzz Platform- We learnt a lot about Bunzz, it's various products, documentation, community forums and it's huge set of existing smart contracts.

+- Building a robust backend- We also got hands on experience in building robust backend and database of our project using Node.js and MongoDB.

 ## What's next for InstaDapp
 The journey for InstaDapp has only just begun.
 Our future goals include: